ccy1991911/Dilution/README.md

 # Dilution

-We will release the tool and source code of Dilution by the start of the 28th USENIX Security Symposium, 2019.

-Expect our release!

 Prerequisite
 ============
 Download and install LTP model: [LTP](http://ltp.ai/docs/index.html) which consists of two parts:ltp and ltp_data.
 Here we make use of ltp_data(in version 3.4.0).